DDynamic-Evolution/MikoStorm/README.md

   - Prim name included in notifications
   - Settings: Stream3DShowToast, Stream3DChatNotify, Stream3DChatChannel
   - New "3D Stream" preferences subtab with all controls
+  - LL Servers are not influenced by this
 - **Script bulk upload** Specially made for scripter who want to upload their script repositories to SL.
 - **Automated Photogrammetry Capture** Orbits the camera around the focus target (avatar, object, or another avatar) and saves PNG images for photogrammetry reconstruction.
 Access via the dock button (camera+gear icon) or command `photogrammetry`.
 - **Open Source3D Stream Audio** Positional streaming audio from prims with multi-speaker / 5.1ch support